 As required by Section 14A of the Exchange Act, we are providing our shareholders with the opportunity to approve, on a non-binding, advisory basis, the compensation of our named executive officers as disclosed in this proxy statement in accordance with the compensation disclosure rules of the SEC (a "say-on-pay" vote).
-Taking into consideration the most recent voting results from our 2017 Annual Meeting concerning the frequency of the shareholder advisory vote to approve the compensation of our named executive officers, we determined that we will continue to hold an annual advisory vote to approve the compensation of our named executive officers until the next required advisory vote on the frequency of such votes at our 2023 Annual Meeting.
+Taking into consideration the most recent voting results from our 2017 Annual Meeting concerning the frequency of the shareholder advisory vote to approve the compensation of our named executive officers, we determined that we will continue to hold an annual advisory vote to approve the compensation of our named executive officers until the Annual Meeting.
+Our shareholders once again have the opportunity to vote on the frequency of say-on-pay under "Proposal 3 - Vote, on an Advisory Basis, on the Frequency of Future Advisory Votes on the Compensation of our Named Executive Officers" below.

-Our financial results for 2021 reflect the highest annual revenue and profitability in our Company's history.
-We believe the increase in our annual revenue to \$5.3 billion in 2021 was driven by our continued focus on revenue quality and cost control measures.
-The efforts contributed to an industry leading operating ratio of 73.5%.
-We believe our exceptional financial performance was attributable to the execution of our long-term strategy, which included key decisions made by our named executive officers.
+The relentless commitment of our OD Family of employees to customer service helped the Company achieve another year of Company record financial performance with revenue of \$6.3 billion, net income of \$1.4 billion and an operating ratio of 70.6%.
+Compared with 2021, these results reflected improvements of approximately 19.1% for revenue, 33.1% for net income, and 290 basis points for operating ratio.
+We believe our solid financial performance was attributable to the execution of our strategic plan, which included key decisions made by our named executive officers.
 We also believe our compensation program has been effective in focusing our executives on continuous operational excellence, long-term value creation, and in aligning executive pay with performance.
-Evidence of our performance includes a compounded annualized total shareholder return, including cumulative dividends, of 63.6%, 44.5% and 35.0% for the three, five and ten years ended December 31, 2021, respectively.
+Evidence of our performance includes a compounded annualized total shareholder return, assuming reinvestment of all dividends, of 31.4%, 27.0% and 28.9% for the three-year, five-year and ten-year periods ended December 31, 2022, respectively.